dartvader316/Vieux-linux/README.md

-Vieux on linux with with QEMU + KVM
+Vieux on linux with QEMU + KVM
 =======================

 Requirements: